bbauska/W3Cx-4of5-thru-May-2024/README.md

 4.  </head>
 ```

-### Example #2: primary language declaration
+<h4>Example #2: primary language declaration</h4>

 For a wide variety of reasons, it's important for a browser to know what
 language your page is written in, including font selection,
 text-to-speech conversion, spell-checking, hyphenation and automated
-line breaking, text transforms, automated translation, and more. *You
+line breaking, text transforms, automated translation, and more. <i>You
-should always indicate the primary language of your page in the <html>
+should always indicate the primary language of your page in the &lt;html&gt;
-tag*.
+tag</i>.
 Again you will learn how to do this during the course.
 You will
 also learn how to change the language, where necessary, for parts of
 your document that are in a different language.

-***Check #2*: The HTML tag has a lang attribute which correctly
+<b><i>Check #2</i>: The HTML tag has a lang attribute which correctly
-indicates the language of your content.**
+indicates the language of your content.</b>

 This example below indicates that the page is in French.